ChingWhee/tp/docs/UserGuide.md

 <br><br>

 ### Editing an Ingredient: `edit`
-Removes an ingredient from the Recipe.
+Updates the quantity of an Ingredient in the Recipe.

 Format:
 `edit [name] [quantity]`